wenqi711/rock-paper-scissors/README.md

 The game is played for a total of 5 rounds.
 We can write:

-- SET playRound = 0
+- SET round = 0
-- FOR playRound = 0 to 5
+- FOR round = 0 to 5
   - GET humanSelection by calling getHumanChoice
   - GET computerSelection by calling getComputerChoice
   - CALL playRound with humanSelection and computerSelection
 - ENDFOR
+- IF humanScore > computerScore
+  - DISPLAY "Congratulations!
+You won!"
+- ELSE IF computerScore > humanScore
+  - DISPLAY "You lost!
+Better luck next time!"
+- ELSE
+  - DISPLAY "It's a tie!"